jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_worksheet_write_boolean_with_format.rs - Demonstrates writing
   formatted boolean values to a worksheet.

+* doc_worksheet_write_column.rs - Demonstrates writing an array of data as a column to a worksheet.

+* doc_worksheet_write_column_matrix.rs - Demonstrates writing an array of
+  column arrays to a worksheet.

 * doc_worksheet_write_date.rs - Demonstrates writing formatted dates in an
   Excel worksheet.